 Oxygenated Gasoline Control Areas

+The requirement to use oxygenated fuel may be triggered in the future by the contingency plan provisions of one of Oregon’s CO maintenance plans adopted by the EQC.

-The following are oxygenated gasoline control areas until October 31, 2007: Clackamas, Multnomah, Washington and Yamhill Counties.[NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the Environmental Quality Commission under OAR 340-200-0040.]
+[NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.]